jcaillon/valet/tests.d/1106-self-update/results.approved.md

       If you do not set this option, newer examples will override the existing ones.
       This option can be set by exporting the variable VALET_NO_EXAMPLES='true'.
-  -U, --skip-extensions-update
+  -U, --skip-extensions
-      Set to true to not attempt to update the git repositories under the valet user directory (~/.valet.d).
+      Set to true to not attempt to update the installed extensions under the valet user directory (~/.valet.d).
+      This option can be set by exporting the variable VALET_SKIP_EXTENSIONS='true'.
+  -e, --only-extensions
+      Set to true to only update the installed extensions under the valet user directory (~/.valet.d).
-      This option can be set by exporting the variable VALET_SKIP_EXTENSIONS_UPDATE='true'.
+      This option can be set by exporting the variable VALET_ONLY_EXTENSIONS='true'.
   -h, --help
       Display the help for this command.